 We calculated this rating by evaluating the VPN's support for various devices.
 We considered dedicated apps, browser extensions, Smart DNS functionality, and router compatibility.

-You can only download and install Mozilla VPN on the most popular desktop and mobile operating systems: Windows, macOS, Linux, iOS, and Android.
-There are no browser extensions, no streaming device apps, and there’s no router support to cover your consoles or smart devices.
-You can install the app and sign in on five devices at one time.
+You can only install Mozilla VPN on the most popular desktop and mobile operating systems: Windows, macOS, Linux, iOS, and Android.
+There's no Chrome extension, no streaming device apps, and no router support to cover your consoles or smart devices.
+You can only use the VPN on five devices at once, which is quite limiting.

 Windows